ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

           +======= tc-uuid.ta =======+
           | 48 65 6C 6C 6F 2C 20 ... |
           +==========================+

-    Figure 2: URI of the Trusted Component Binary
 ~~~~
+{: #fig-tc title="URI of the Trusted Component Binary."}

 For the full SUIT Manifest example binary, see {{suit-uri}}.

 ### Scenario 2: Having a SUIT Manifest include the Trusted Component Binary

-In this scenario, the SUIT manifest contains the entire Trusted Component Binary as an integrated payload (see {{I-D.ietf-suit-manifest}} Section 7.5).
+In this scenario, the SUIT manifest contains the entire Trusted Component
+Binary as an integrated payload (see {{I-D.ietf-suit-manifest}} Section 7.5).

-A Trusted Component Developer delegates the task of delivering the Trusted Component Binary to the TAM inside the SUIT manifest.
-The Trusted Component Developer creates a SUIT manifest and embeds the Trusted Component Binary, which is referenced in the suit-integrated-payload element containing the fragment-only reference "#tc", in the envelope.
-The Trusted Component Developer transmits the entire bundle to the TAM.
+A Trusted Component Developer delegates the task of delivering the Trusted
+Component Binary to the TAM inside the SUIT manifest.
+The Trusted Component
+Developer creates a SUIT manifest and embeds the Trusted Component Binary,
+which is referenced in the suit-integrated-payload element containing the
+fragment-only reference "#tc", in the envelope.
+The Trusted Component Developer
+transmits the entire bundle to the TAM.

-The TAM serves the SUIT manifest containing the Trusted Component Binary to the device in an Update message.
+The TAM serves the SUIT manifest containing the Trusted Component Binary to
+the device in an Update message.

+{{fig-tc-integrated}} shows the exchange graphically.

 Pros:

- - The device can obtain the Trusted Component Binary and the SUIT manifest in one Update message.
+ - The device can obtain the Trusted Component Binary and the SUIT manifest
+   in one Update message.
- - The Trusted Component Developer does not have to host a server to deliver the Trusted Component Binary to devices.
+ - The Trusted Component Developer does not have to host a server to deliver
+   the Trusted Component Binary to devices.

 Cons:

- - The TAM must host the Trusted Component Binary rather than delegating storage to the Trusted Component Developer.
+ - The TAM must host the Trusted Component Binary rather than delegating
+   storage to the Trusted Component Developer.
- - The TAM must deliver Trusted Component Binaries in Update messages, which increases the size of the Update message.
+ - The TAM must deliver Trusted Component Binaries in Update messages, which
+   increases the size of the Update message.

 ~~~~
     +------------+           +-------------+